-As of December 31, 2022, and 2021, all financial assets at FVTPL are measured using Level 1 inputs.
-The Fund has no other financial instruments carried at fair value or for which fair value is disclosed and there were no transfers made between levels in 2022 and 2021.
+As of December 31, 2022 and 2021, all financial assets at FVTPL are measured under Level 1 of the fair value hierarchy.
+The Fund has no other financial instruments classified under Levels 2 and 3 and there were no transfers between levels in 2022 and 2021.